 The ability to write for a specific audience is an underrated skill in your writing arsenal.
 It’s also something I’ve found a lot of people struggle with.

 When I was at school and uni, I found it quite easy to switch between writing an academic essay and something more casual like a feature article.

 I still write in so many styles: I’m writing literature criticism essays for uni, writing news on a near-daily basis, and chatting to you lovely lot here.
 Clearly all three audiences are very, very different and what works for one won’t translate.

 Any piece of writing will be improved if you have a really strong understanding of your ideal reader and the circumstances in which they’ll be consuming you work.

-Of course, there will be people outside this spectrum who read your work but as Vix Meldrew explains in this (very helpful) post, identifying your ideal reader will build a deeper connection with your audience.
+However, there will be people outside this spectrum who read your work.
+As Vix Meldrew explains in this (very helpful) post, identifying your ideal reader will build a deeper connection with your audience.

 Honestly, I’d rather have a very small number of readers who really connect with my writing than millions who find it ‘meh’ or forgettable.

 We used to have regular writing training in the newsroom and one of the pieces of advice which was drilling in was nailing the intro.
 Because the number of people who'll read past the first paragraph is shockingly low.

 These statistics don't just apply to newspapers and it’s crucial when writing online.